an-image-of-a-beautiful-temple-in-vietnam

 5. My Son Sanctuary (Quang Nam)

 My Son Sanctuary is a tourist destination and a UNESCO World Heritage site that features an ancient Hindu temple in Vietnam.
 This was built between the 4th and the 13th centuries by the Champa Kingdom.
 The temples, dedicated to the God Shiva, are surrounded by richly green mountains with elaborate carvings and brickwork.
-Despite the damage caused during various wars, it remains an important historical and cultural site.
+Despite the damage caused during various wars, this Shiva temple in Vietnam remains an important historical and cultural site.

 It is one of the most respected shrines in reverence to General Tran Hung Dao and Confucian scholars.
 The place is located at the bottom of a small island in Hoan Kiem Lake in Hanoi.
 The temple is accessible only after crossing the famous red-painted Huc Bridge.